mcu-tools/mcuboot/docs/ecdsa.md

   1. Use a reversible padding scheme.
 This will work, but requires at least one pad byte always be added (to set the length).
-This padding would be somewhat incompatible across versions (older EC256 would work, newer mcuboot code would reject old signatures.
+This padding would be somewhat incompatible across versions (older EC256 would work, newer MCUboot code would reject old signatures.
 EC code would only reliably work in the new combination).